Transport Group

-Transport Group Theatre Company is a non-profit, off-Broadway theatre company in New York City that stages new works and revivals of plays and musicals, with a focus on American stories told in visually progressive way.
+Transport Group Theatre Company is a non-profit, off-Broadway theatre company in New York City that stages new works and revivals of plays and musicals, with a focus on American stories told in a visually progressive way.

 History

 Transport Group was founded in 2001 by co-Artistic Directors Jack Cummings III and Robyn Hussa.
 Since 2007, Transport Group was helmed by Cummings as artistic director and Lori Fineman as executive director.
 Denise Dickens replaced Fineman in 2019.
 Through its first eight years, Transport Group was a resident theatre company at The Connelly Theatre; an off-Broadway venue in Manhattan's East Village.
 Transport Group has produced several environmental productions including the OBIE Award winning The Boys in the Band, which seated the audience in chairs around the play's living room set in a Chelsea penthouse, and the first New York revival of Michael John LaChiusa's Hello Again, in which round banquet tables doubled as both the audience seating and the actors' playing space.

-Transport Group has also produced works at The Duke Theatre in Times Square and at The Gym at Judson in the West Village.
+Transport Group has also produced works at The Duke Theatre in Times Square, The Gym at Judson in the West Village, and Carnegie Hall.
 In 2007, Transport Group received a special Drama Desk Award for its "breadth of vision and presentation of challenging productions."

-Transport Group is the winner of 5 OBIE Awards, a 2018 Special Citation from the New York Drama Critics' Circle, has been nominated for nearly 40 Drama Desk Awards, as well as many Outer Critics Circle Awards, Drama League Awards, Off-Broadway Alliance, and Lucille Lortel Awards, among others.
-Transport Group was the recipient of a special Drama Desk award for its "breadth of vision and presentation of challenging productions."
-Adam Mathias won the Drama Desk award for Outstanding Lyrics in 2011 for See Rock City & Other Destinations.
+Transport Group creates unexpected theatrical experiences that allow audiences and artists to collaboratively explore the "American identity."
+Transport Group has produced 37 shows total: 16 new works and 21 revivals, which have included 14 world premieres, 3 New York premieres, and 6 commissioned works.
+Transport Group is the winner of 9 OBIE Awards, 3 Off-Broadway Alliance Awards, a Dramatists Guild Award, and a 2018 Special Citation from the New York Drama Critics' Circle, has been nominated for 46 Drama Desk Awards, as well as 6 Outer Critics Circle Awards, 8 Drama League Awards, 9 Off-Broadway Alliance Awards, and 4 Lucille Lortel Awards, among others.
+The company received a special Drama Desk award for its "breadth of vision and presentation of challenging productions."
+Adam Mathias won the Drama Desk Award for Outstanding Lyrics in 2011 for See Rock City & Other Destinations.
 Also in 2011, Transport Group's production of the Douglas Carter Beane/Lewis Flinn musical Lysistrata Jones transferred to Broadway and was nominated for a Tony Award.

 The American Theatre Wing awarded Transport Group with a National Theatre Company Grant in 2011.